kengonakajima/CCDK/api/Doc/ShinraGameAPI.md

 ### Using the API with XAudio2

-The `IMMDevice` provide by the Shinra API is compatible with the low-level `CoreAudio` API from Windows.
+The `IMMDevice` provide by the Game API is compatible with the low-level `CoreAudio` API from Windows.
 However, you can use an higher level API like [XAudio2](https://msdn.microsoft.com/en-us/library/windows/desktop/hh405049%28v=vs.85%29.aspx).
 You simply need to create the XAudio2 MasterVoice using the audio device ID of the player: